Independent animation: Later independent animation

+Minority representation

+LGBT representation

-LGBT representation in independent animation has increased over the years, as many series have featured LGBTQ characters.
-Eddsworld, in 2003, a British animated web series, began airing on Newgrounds, and on DeviantArt the following year.
-In 2006, it began airing on YouTube.
-The show featured Katya, a lesbian woman, and her girlfriend, Kim, who is bisexual.
-Kira Buckland voices both characters.
+LGBTQ+ representation in independent animation has increased over the years, as many series have featured LGBTQ+ characters.
 Lizzy the Lezzy, which premiered on Myspace in 2006, included LGBTQ+ characters like Lizzy, a lesbian.
-Plum, a bisexual character, first appeared in the animated series, Bravest Warriors, a show which aired on Cartoon Hangover's YouTube channel from 2012 to 2018, as confirmed by her crushes and by writer Kate Leth..
+Plum, a bisexual character, first appeared in the animated series, Bravest Warriors, a show which aired on Cartoon Hangover's YouTube channel from 2012 to 2018, as confirmed by her crushes and by writer Kate Leth.
 The show was made by Adventure Time creator Pendleton Ward and featuring Ian Jones-Quartey, who voiced the character, Wallow, while he directed his own show, OK K.O.!
 Let's Be Heroes which featured multiple LGBTQ+ characters.
 Although Plum had a crush on Chris, kissing him multiple times during the show, she is also madly in love with her doppelganger as shown in the comics.

 The Rooster Teeth animated web series, RWBY, which began in 2013, features lesbian characters, and a trans woman named May Marigold, voiced by Kdin Jenzen.
 Nomad of Nowhere, another RoosterTeeth show, released in 2018, featured a lesbian protagonist named Skout, who had a crush on Captain Toth, her superior.
-In addition, Hazbin Hotel, by Vivienne Medrano, centers around a bisexual princess of Hell named Charlie, with a girlfriend named Vaggie, with the series also featuring an asexual character named Alastor, and a gay pornstar named Angel Dust.
-Medrano's other series, Helluva Boss, featured various bisexual characters, such as demon named Moxxie, and a pansexual demon named Blitzo.
+In addition, SpindleHorse Toons's Hazbin Hotel, by Vivienne Medrano, centers around a bisexual princess of Hell named Charlie, with a girlfriend named Vaggie, with the series also featuring an asexual character named Alastor, and a gay pornstar named Angel Dust.
+Medrano's other series, Helluva Boss, featured various bisexual characters, such as a demon named Moxxie, and a pansexual demon named Blitzo.

 My Pride: The Series, which premiered in February 2020 on YouTube, follows a "queer, disabled lioness" named Nothing who is trying to heal the world.
 Yssa Badiola of Recorded by Arizal hosted a RTX panel, on September 21, 2020, and stated that there would be LGBTQ characters if a full season was ordered.
-Nico Colaleo's animated web series, Too Loud, the first season which ran from July to August 2017, and the second season which aired from September to November 2019, includes an LGBTQ character.
+Nico Colaleo's animated web series, Too Loud, the first season which ran from July to August 2017, and the second season which aired from September to November 2019, includes an LGBTQ+ character.
 In the episode "Slumber Party Sneak-In," Desiree plots with her sister, Sara, to dress up as a girl in order to go to a slumber party.
 The rest of the girls find this out, then console her, accepting, and deciding they like her no matter whether she is a trans girl named Desiree or as a closeted boy.
 In September 2019, Colaleo later described the episode as important, described it as his favorite episode of the show's second season, and a "pro-transgender episode."

+The 2017 Student Academy Award-winning short film In a Heartbeat also features two gay characters as well.